United States F-class submarine: Design

 The two diesel engines were clutched to shafts that turned electric motors that could also be used as generators for charging the batteries.
 The shafts also turned the screws.
 For submerged operation, the diesels were de-clutched and shut down, with the battery providing all of the submarine's power.
-The battery was an array of cells in rubber-lined, open-topped, steel jars.
+The batteries were an array of two sets of 60 cells in rubber-lined, open-topped, steel jars.